lucasfstmd/docker-compose-caderneta/README.md

 ### `docker-compose up -d`

 This command will launch the application in development mode.
-You can access it at https://localhost in your web-app and https://localhost:8080.
+You can access it at https://localhost in your web-app and https://localhost:8080 to backend.